An entropy stable discontinuous Galerkin method for the spherical thermal shallow water equations: Abstract

 \section{Abstract}

-We develop a novel discontinuous Galerkin method for solving the rotating thermal shallow water equations (TRSW) on a curvilinear mesh.
-Our method is provably entropy stable, conserves mass, buoyancy and vorticity, while also semi-discretely conserving energy.
-This is achieved by using novel numerical fluxes and splitting the pressure and convection operators.
-We implement our method on a cubed sphere mesh and numerically verify our theoretical results.
-Our experiments demonstrate the robustness of the method for a regime of well developed turbulence, where it can be run stably without any dissipation.
-The entropy stable fluxes are sufficient to control the grid scale noise generated by geostrophic turbulence, eliminating the need for artificial stabilization.
+We present a novel discontinuous Galerkin finite element method for numerical simulations of the rotating thermal shallow water equations in complex geometries using curvilinear meshes, with arbitrary accuracy.
+We derive an entropy functional which is convex, and which must be preserved in order to preserve model stability at the discrete level.
+The numerical method is provably entropy stable and conserves mass, buoyancy, vorticity, and energy.
+This is achieved by using novel entropy stable numerical fluxes, summation-by-parts principle, and splitting the pressure and convection operators so that we can circumvent the use of chain rule at the discrete level.
+Numerical simulations on a cubed sphere mesh are presented to verify the theoretical results.
+The numerical experiments demonstrate the robustness of the method for a regime of well developed turbulence, where it can be run stably without any dissipation.
+The entropy stable fluxes are sufficient to control the grid scale noise generated by geostrophic turbulence, eliminating the need for artificial stabilisation.